 Day 13 - Tour of Cairo

 After our breakfast, we will begin our day of sightseeing in Cairo, the capital of Egypt.
 We will visit the Grand Egyptian Museum, one of the most important museums in the world.
 It contains the world’s largest collection of Pharaonic antiquities.
 We will see the famous Tutankhamun exhibit with the golden mask of the boy king.
+The visit will also include the additional admission to the Royal Mummy Room that holds the greatest collection of the most important kings of Egypt.
+During your visit to the Egyptian Museum, Archaeological Paths will provide you with a camera permit that will allow you to take your own photos inside of the museum!
 After lunch we will drive to the Saladin Citadel and Mosque of Muhammad Ali.
 The Saladin Citadel is an Islamic fortress dating to the twelfth century which was built to unite the city and protect it from Christian crusaders.
 The Mosque of Muhammad Ali was built on the summit of the citadel during the first half of the nineteenth century.

 In the evening, during our farewell dinner, we will celebrate the two weeks of our exciting adventure.